zware/cpython/Doc/bugs.rst

 Dealing with Bugs
 *****************

+This is a bogus commit to test my Travis modifications.

 Python is a mature programming language which has established a reputation for stability.
 In order to maintain this reputation, the developers would like to know of any deficiencies you find in Python.